 Building an understanding of Earth is important, but if your school is anything like mine, I was provided very little in the way of material for teaching social studies in my elementary classroom.
-I created a resource for covering the oceans of the world in a format that allows teachers to start teaching right away with little hassle.
-I was teaching the seven continents, but decided that a lesson on the five oceans only made sense to cover as well.
-This resource includes a facts and features slide show, flip book, pocket chart cards, activities, and assessment.
+I created a resource for covering the 5 oceans of the world in a format that allows teachers to start teaching right away with little hassle.
+I was teaching the seven continents, and decided that a lesson on the 5 oceans only made sense to cover as well.
+This resource includes a slide show of key facts and features, flip book, pocket chart cards, activities, and an assessment.

 Facts and Features Slide Show:

-Flip books are an easy and fun way for students to record important information.
-To meet different learning needs, I've created 3 different flip book versions.
+Flipbooks are an easy and engaging way for students to record important information.
+To meet different learning needs, I've included 3 different flipbook versions.
 Version 1 coincides with the slide show.
 Students fill in the blank with key words.
 Version 2 is open-ended and is perfect for internet or book research.
 Version 3 contains concise and easy to read text and provides a space for student illustrations.

 Pocket Chart or Word Wall Cards: